 That’s why I always recommend an organic stack of different plant proteins.

-Does Pea Protein Have Any Side Effects?
+Does Pea Protein Powder Have Side Effects?

 Now, I do have to mention that even organic plant-based protein can cause some stomach turmoil if you take very large volumes of it in one go.
 While high-performance athletes may require several scoops a day, it’s best to spread them out a bit.

 Research has shown that pea protein and whey protein have similar outcomes in measurements of body composition, muscle thickness, force production, and strength .

 Unlike whey, however, pea protein doesn’t provide the full range of all essential amino acids.
 But it’s a minor problem that can be fixed by mixing in some hemp or rice protein.

 The main advantage of pea protein compared to whey is that it can be extracted without the need for chemicals.
 No matter how safe those chemicals are, they can impact your digestion.

 Finally, pea protein is also generally lower in calories than whey, which makes it more suitable for most diets.

 I mentioned in the previous section that stacking vegan protein powders is a good idea.
 By combining pea and rice protein, you will get the full range of essential amino acids.